meldaravaniel/knittr/README.md

 - [X] encode words into bases 2 - 10, show the numbers.
 - [X] add a checkbox to allow you to choose show/hide padding zeroes
+- [X] The Grid *cue Daft Punk*, but all out in one long line, representing the stitches
+- [X] pad the grid with blank stitches if they don't evenly divide into the area of the grid.
+- [X] provide 2D grid configurations of N stitches wide and as many tall as need be to accommodate all the stitches ~~(start with just an add/remove column clicky thing?)~~
 - [ ] add some css to make it prettier (ng-material?)
 - [ ] validate extraneous input (only allow English alpha characters for now.
 - [ ] store word encodings in local storage
 - [ ] allow user to see words in their local storage
 - [ ] highlight or count the zeros in each base's encodings
 - [ ] allow clicking on a base's encoding, take to a grid page
-- [ ] The Grid *cue Daft Punk*, but all out in one long line, representing the stitches
-- [ ] provide 2D grid configurations of N stitchs wide and as many tall as need be to accomodate all the stitches (start with just an add/remove column clicky thing
-- [ ] pad the grid with blank stitches if they don't evenly divide into the area of the grid.
 - [ ] make the grid drag-able

 # Development